 Who is eligible?

-Appointments are available to everyone taking a course offered by PPLS except for first-year undergraduates.
+Appointments are available to everyone taking a course offered by PPLS except for first-year undergraduates and PhD students.
 Dissertations also count as courses.
 Each eligible student has been allotted two appointments per month (50 minutes each).
 Visiting students are also allowed to book appointments.
-Additional appointments may be available, but you must contact the coordinator by e-mail to check before booking.

 What do you do?